pulakk/learning-rust/README.md

 * All closures implement `FnOnce` because they can all be called at least once.
 Closures that don’t move the captured variables also implement `FnMut`, and closures that don’t need mutable access to the captured variables also implement `Fn`
 * Closures can capture values from their environment in three ways: `taking ownership`, `borrowing mutably`, and `borrowing immutably`.
 For taking ownership, use the `move` keyword.
 * `v.iter().sum()` consumes the iterator

+## 14 - More about cargo and crates.io

+Skipping currently ...

+## 15 - Smart Pointers
+* References (`&`) are pointers that only borrow data; in contrast, in many cases, smart pointers own the data they point to.
+Skipping currently ...

+## 16 - Fearless Concurrency
+* Two common ways of handling concurrency: message passing through `channels` and shared state concurrency using `mutex`
+* Management of mutexes can be incredibly tricky to get right, which is why so many people are enthusiastic about channels.
+However, thanks to Rust’s type system and ownership rules, you can’t get locking and unlocking wrong.
+* Two concurrency concepts are embedded in the language: the `std::marker` traits `Sync` and `Send`
+* The `Send` marker trait indicates that ownership of the type implementing `Send` can be transferred between threads.
+Almost every Rust type is `Send`, but there are some exceptions, including `Rc<T>`.
+* The `Sync` marker trait indicates that it is safe for the type implementing `Sync` to be referenced from multiple threads.
+In other words, any type T is `Sync` if `&T` (a reference to T) is `Send`, meaning the reference can be sent safely to another thread.